webapp-suite/elements-react/src/components/Dialog/index.md

         <Button
             onClick={() => {
                 Dialog.warning({
-                    text: "This is warning hint text !", });
+                    text: 'This is warning hint text !', });
             }}
         >